 In addition, if you bought your fresh or frozen salmon as a whole fish, take a look at the eyes.
 Healthy salmon should have bright eyes and should be white with a dark pupil.
 They should also bulge outward, so if your salmon's eyes look like they've sunk in or seem filmier, the salmon has gone bad.
 These visual signs should help you determine if you've got safe salmon to cook or should dump it before it's too late.

 How is the Texture and Consistency of the Salmon?

 Safe salmon will have a good consistency, so touching it will help you to figure out how to tell if salmon is bad.
 If you press gently on the salmon and it feels like it's going to easily break under your fingers, or if it seems slimy and sticky, or if its skin keeps having a dimple after you pull your hand away, it's probably no good.

 If, after all of that, your salmon seems OK to cook, go to town.
 Keep in mind that cooked salmon has a shelf life, however, and you shouldn't wait too long to eat it.
+When storing leftover salmon, use an airtight container, and keep it in the fridge rather than at room temperature.
 (Food poisoning is no joke!)

 When in doubt, check the expiration date on your store salmon or ask the fishmonger you bought your fresh salmon from for assistance.

 This post was originally published on December 4, 2020.